Grow It Yourself (GIY) Challenge

 According to the Food and Agriculture Organization of the United Nations ‘this pandemic is impacting global food systems, disrupting regional agricultural value chains, and posing risks to household food security’.
 While Trinidad and Tobago’s Government has been guided by the WHO as well as local medical experts in the management of this worldwide pandemic, what is also needed to support the social services initiatives is parallel strategies to address the immediate to medium term impact on families due to loss of jobs, reduced incomes, threat to food supply and many of the other socio and psychological effects of the households within communities.

-The Ministry of Community Development, Culture and the Arts in collaboration with the Ministry of Agriculture, Lands and Fisheries (MALF) and the Ministry of Rural Development and Local Government (MRLG) is proposing a Community Kitchen Garden Initiative to support the call for increased food production but focusing on the micro level of the households within communities.
+The Ministry of Sports and Community Development in collaboration with the Ministry of Agriculture, Lands and Fisheries (MALF) have collaborated on a Kitchen Garden Initiative to support the call for increased food production but focusing on the micro level of the households within communities.
 This initiative takes a community based approach and through a competition format seeks to provide incentives for persons to adopt home gardening.
 The initiative further supports the Agriculture Ministry’s grow box project and seed distribution initiative which targets 50 000 households.

 1. Stimulate interest in home gardening within communities